datacarpentry/image-processing/episodes/07-thresholding.md

 Since the image has a white background, most of the pixels in the image are white.
 This corresponds nicely to what we see in the histogram: there is a peak near the value of 1.0.
 If we want to select the shapes and not the background, we want to turn off the white background pixels, while leaving the pixels for the shapes turned on.
 So, we should choose a value of `t` somewhere before the large peak and turn pixels above that value "off".
 Let us choose `t=0.8`.

 To apply the threshold `t`, we can use the numpy comparison operators to create a mask.
 Here, we want to turn "on" all pixels which have values smaller than the threshold, so we use the less operator `<` to compare the `blurred_image` to the threshold `t`.
 The operator returns a mask, that we capture in the variable `binary_mask`.
 It has only one channel, and each of its values is either 0 or 1.
-The binary mask created by the thresholding operation can be shown with `skimage.io.imshow`.
+The binary mask created by the thresholding operation can be shown with `plt.imshow`.

 ~~~
 # create a mask based on the threshold
 t = 0.8
 binary_mask = blurred_image < t

-skimage.io.imshow(binary_mask)
+fig, ax = plt.subplots()
+plt.imshow(binary_mask, cmap='gray')
 plt.show()
 ~~~
 {: .language-python}